Monday, December 4, 2017

 Tested on an AudioCodes MP-124 on Firmware 6.60A.326.005

 In asterisk (FreePBX) create a SIP extension and save/submit changes.
+The passwords on the AudioCodes seem to be limited to around 15 characters.

 ---If you have already configured your Audiocodes and just want to enter a new number, down and perform only STEP 4 and STEP 5